Hop on the rug with us - and get to know how Cooks Who Feed’s Seema Sanghavi lives life well.

 So far, Cooks Who Feed has created over 300,000 meals and is on track to provide half a million meals by the end of the year.
 When Sanghavi first began, she had only two designs for the Kickstarter campaign she ran to get the idea off the ground.
 Now, she has collaborations with six celebrity chefs, including Art Smith and Christine Cushing, as well as a children’s range.

-Like many, Covid-19 pandemic impacted the company and it had to shut down production for a while.
+Like for many, the COVID-19 pandemic impacted the company and it had to shut down production for a while.
 But Sanghavi bounced back.
 “What keeps me going is that I know, deep down, we've made a difference.
 I can see it in that we've grown the team of ladies in India that we have.
 I know them personally, so I know the changes it's made in their lives to have fair, steady income and obviously the number of meals, so I can see it.
 But I do feel like I wish we could do more,” she says.

 The pandemic also impacted a lot of people food wise, with community fridges and mutual aids being set up to help.
 “Everyone knows that there's a lot of people that suffer from food insecurity and it's not just something that happens somewhere else on the other side of the world; that it happens everywhere.
 I think people are aware of that.
 What I wish is that people would figure out what works best for them to help solve this,” she says.